hellmake/CAST-Highlight-Workshop/content/5_Conclusion/51_CleanUp.md

 You may now
 * delete the two code repositories you downloaded for this workshop
 * delete the scan results files (.csv and .zip files)
-* uninstall the CAST Highlight Agent from the computer.
+* uninstall the CAST Highlight Code Reader from the computer.
 ![How to Uninstall](/images/Uninstall-HL.png)

 #### If you spun up an EC2 instance specifically for this workshop